Nakilon/directlink/README.md

 ## Notes:

 * `module DirectLink` public methods return different sets of properties -- `DirectLink()` unites them
-* the `DirectLink::ErrorAssert` should never happen and you might report it if it does
+* the `ErrorAssert` and `ErrorMissingEnvVar` should never be raised and you might report it if it does
 * style: `@@` and lambdas are used to keep things private
 * this gem is a 2 or 3 libraries merged so don't expect tests to be full and consistent
 * since 500px.com closed their API in June 2018 the gem uses potentially unreliable undocumented methods